agilecrm/javascript-api/README.md

 Agile tracks the page views for each session for each contact.
 The visitor is tracked as anonymous unless a set_email is done.
 The correct step is to set_email and then track_page_view.
 Anonymous users are tracked and backtracked when a user email is added using set_email.
 All the old page views are attributed to the new email address.
 This is often the case where the user browses many sessions and then signups for your product or provides the email in the landing pages during product download.

-###2.
+###3.
 Email Override

 If a new email address is provided, Agile treats them as a new user and the sessions are tracked for the new user.
 The old page views are still valid for the old email and can be accessed from Agile dashboard.

 #API Usage

-API is required if you are trying to sync your contacts and need to do more advanced operations.
+API can be used to sync data from your website/app to Agile CRM.

+**Note: All API calls are Asynchronous.
+To execute multiple API calls simultaneously, you need to place the subsequent API call in the success callback of the previous call.**

 ###1.Tracking website visitors